Mvhaynes/popular-names/README.md

 ## Popular-names

 What names are trendy?
 Timeless?
-What names were popular in our grandparents' generations, but are seeing a fall in popularity?
+What names were popular in our grandparents' generations, but are seeing a decline?

 View the dashboard [here](https://mvhaynes.github.io/popular-names/).
 ## Overview